rapidez/docs/src/4.x/installation.md

 ### Elasticsearch

 If you're using your own Elasticsearch installation, you have to open CORS in `elasticsearch.yml` and restart Elasticsearch.
 An example can be found in the project: [`elasticsearch.yml`](https://github.com/rapidez/rapidez/blob/master/elasticsearch.yml).
 That configuration is used when you're using Elasticsearch from the [Docker Compose config](https://github.com/rapidez/rapidez/blob/master/docker-compose.yml).

+### Opensearch

+If you're using your own Opensearch installation you will have to open CORS in `opensearch.yml` see: [Secure Opensearch](deployment.md#secure-opensearch).

 ## Flat tables